 Wix is definitely the easier platform to use however, and if you’re new to web design, you’ll find it much simpler to put a website together with.

-You can learn more about how Webflow stacks up against Wix here; you may also find our Webflow review and Webflow vs Squarespace comparison of relevance.
+You can learn more about how Webflow stacks up against Wix here; you may also find our Webflow review and Webflow vs Squarespace comparison helpful.

 BigCommerce can be a good alternative to Wix.

-Like its key rival Shopify (see above), BigCommerce is a platform that was designed with ecommerce 100% in mind — and accordingly, it boasts a similar range of sophisticated selling tools that you won’t find in Wix (end-to-end multi-currency conversion, better tax calculation features, better ecommerce analytics, more payment gateways, more dropshipping apps and so on).
+Like its key rival Shopify (see above), BigCommerce is a platform that was designed with ecommerce 100% in mind — and accordingly, it boasts a similar range of sophisticated selling tools that you won’t find in Wix (better tax calculation features, better ecommerce analytics, more payment gateways, more dropshipping apps and so on).

 So as with Shopify, BigCommerce can be a really strong alternative to Wix — but only if your main focus is ecommerce.
-If your aim is to create a content-heavy site and do some simple selling on the side, then Wix usually remains the better choice.
+If your aim is to create a content-heavy site and do some simple selling on the side, then Wix will usually remain the better choice.

 Big Cartel is a website and store building platform that was originally designed to facilitate sales of ‘creative’ products — music, paintings, jewellery etc. It still retains this focus on artists and makers, but it is increasingly used by more ‘general’ types of small businesses too.